Amanda Bearse

 Amanda Bearse (born August 9, 1958) is an American actress, comedian and director.
-She starred in the 1985 supernatural horror film Fright Night, and later starred as Marcy Rhoades D'Arcy in the Fox sitcom Married... with Children (1987-1997).
-Bearse later began working as television director, directing over 90 episodes of comedy series.
+She starred in the 1985 supernatural horror film Fright Night, and later starred as Marcy Rhoades D'Arcy in the Fox sitcom Married... with Children (1987–1997).
+Bearse later began working as a television director, directing over 90 episodes of several comedy series.

 Early life

 Bearse grew up in Winter Park, Florida.
 After she graduated from Winter Park High School in 1976, her family moved to Atlanta.
 She attended Rollins College, Birmingham Southern College and Young Harris College, where she received an associate of arts degree.
 Bearse studied acting at New York City's Neighborhood Playhouse under instructor Sanford Meisner.

 Career

 Bearse made her television debut playing the role of Amanda Cousins in the ABC daytime soap opera All My Children from 1982 to 1983.
-The following year, she had small role in the comedy film Protocol starring Goldie Hawn, and later landed a role in the sex comedy Fraternity Vacation.
+The following year, she had a small role in the comedy film Protocol starring Goldie Hawn, and later landed a role in the sex comedy Fraternity Vacation.
 In 1985, Bearse played the female leading role in the supernatural horror film Fright Night.
-She returned to television with guest-starring role in the ABC drama series, Hotel in 1986.
+She returned to television with a guest-starring role in the ABC drama series, Hotel in 1986.
 The following year, she was cast as Marcy Rhoades (later Marcy D'Arcy), the feminist next-door neighbor in the Fox sitcom Married... with Children opposite Ed O'Neill and Katey Sagal.
-The series ran to 1997; becoming one of the longest running sitcoms in television history.
+The series ran to 1997, becoming one of the longest running sitcoms in television history.